jonnitto/Uberspace.Deployer/README.md

 composer require --dev jonnitto/uberspace-deployer
 ```

-### Create the deployment files for Neos

-Create `deploy.php` with following content:
+Create a file with the name `deploy.php` with following content:

 ```php
 <?php